-Heartbeat of Africa
+Heartbeat of Africa in progress

-Heartbeat of Africa project will provide a better understanding to the deep rooted culture and traditions of the ‘West African’ countries.
+Heartbeat of Africa project provided a better understanding to the deep rooted culture and traditions of the ‘West African’ countries.
 The programme will showcase artefacts, pictures and interviews of West African families to inform the public of various African customs and traditions and how families live in our communities today.

 West African Development Project ‘Heartbeat of Africa’ wins Heritage Lottery Fund support Main text